Dr. Alice C. Linsley

 Horus Names

-These early rulers were Hebrew and among them we find high-ranking persons with Horus names.
+Many early Hebrew rulers had Horus names.
 Hur is an example.
 According to Midrash, Hur was Moses’ brother-in-law, the husband of Miriam.
 Hur’s grandson was one of the builders of the Tabernacle.
-I Chronicles 4:4 lists Hur as the "father of Bethlehem", an early Horite Hebrew settlement.
+1 Chronicles 4:4 lists Hur as the "father of Bethlehem," an early Horite Hebrew settlement.

 A chief of the tribe of Asher holds the Horus name Harnepher (1 Chronicles 7:36).